livingdocsIO/documentation/content/operations/on-premise-setup.md

 Until you have access you can use our service at <https://edit.livingdocs.io> for your evaluation.
 All Livingdocs features except server- and editor extensions are also available in the service.

-## Boilerplates

-Once you have access you can download our boilerplates for the livingdocs-server and the livingdocs-editor.

-Both the server and the editor ship with a default configuration, that works out of the box with the Dockerfiles we provide.

-{{< warning >}}
-  If you get a <strong>404 - Not Found</strong> for the repos below this means you do not have access to Livingdocs on Github.
-{{< /warning >}}

-{{< github "livingdocsIO/livingdocs-editor-boilerplate" "[Private Repo] On Premise Editor Template" >}}

-{{< github "livingdocsIO/livingdocs-server-boilerplate" "[Private Repo] On Premise Server Template" >}}

 ## System Requirements

 ### Operating system